sagiodev/stable_diffusion_news/README.md

 Generate news article photo with Stable Diffusion.

 A Jupyter notebook to
-1. Fetch titles and links of news articles from selected news sources.
+1. Fetch titles and links of news articles from the selected news source.
-2. Use Stable Diffusion to generate clip art for each article using title and style modifier as prompt.
+2. Use Stable Diffusion to generate a photo for each article using title and style modifier of your choice.
-3. Display gallery view.
+3. Display gallery view with clickable links.

 ## Supported Sites
 - Hacker News